sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 }),
 ```

 Let's look at how this works.

 In the above policy we are granting our logged in users access to the path `private/${cognito-identity.amazonaws.com:sub}/` within our S3 bucket's ARN.
 Where `cognito-identity.amazonaws.com:sub` is the authenticated user’s federated identity id (their user id).
 So a user has access to only their folder within the bucket.
 This allows us to separate access to our user's file uploads within the same S3 bucket.

-One other thing to note is that the federated identity id is a UUID that is assigned by our Identity Pool.
+One other thing to note is that, the federated identity id is a UUID that is assigned by our Identity Pool.
 This id is different from the one that a user is assigned in a User Pool.
 This is because you can have multiple authentication providers.
 The Identity Pool federates these identities and gives each user a unique id.

-### Add to the app
+### Add to the App

 Let's add this stack to our app.